 - Increasing access to effective pharmaceutical products and services

-- Pharmaceutical sector governance: In DRC, SIAPS has strengthened the medicines registration process by establishing and supporting a national registration committee.
+- Pharmaceutical sector governance: In DRC, SIAPS strengthened the medicines registration process by establishing and supporting a national registration committee.
 As a result of this effort, the number of registered medicines increased from 200 in 2010 to more than 4,000 in 2015.
 In addition, the list of registered medicines is publicly available, regularly disseminated throughout the health system, and used by government inspectors to control medicines at ports of entry.

 - Supply chain management: In 2015, SIAPS support enabled Mali’s Ministry of Health to design and implement Outil de Suivi des Produits de la Santé (OSPSANTE).
 OSPSANTE is a web-based dashboard that captures, aggregates, tracks, and makes information available and accessible for malaria and other commodities and helps the Ministry of Health make decisions more effectively.
 Warehouse managers were trained on data entry and other transactions using the dashboard.
 This tool significantly improved the reporting rate, with the number of facilities that completed and submitted required reports increasing from 67% to 87%.

-- Supporting effective leadership: In South Sudan, SIAPS has worked in partnership to strengthen the NMCP, revise the national malaria strategic plan, develop and distribute key malaria guidelines, and conduct the national malaria indicator survey.
+- Supporting effective leadership: In South Sudan, SIAPS worked in partnership to strengthen the NMCP, revise the national malaria strategic plan, develop and distribute key malaria guidelines, and conduct the national malaria indicator survey.